Every tennis player has at least once asked themselves, how are these tennis courts made? What’s underneath the courts?

 Hard courts tend to provide inexpensive options for public tennis courts.
 They also require less maintenance compared to the other playing surfaces.

-What Are Carpet Tennis Courts?
+What Are Carpet Tennis Courts Made of?

 Carpet courts are often used for temporary courts.
 Any removable tennis court covering is considered a carpet court.